shanselman/firsttimersonly/index.md

 If you are an OSS project owner, then consider marking a few open issues with the label [first-timers-only](https://github.com/search?q=label%3Afirst-timers-only&state=open&type=Issues).
 The `first-timers-only` label explicitly announces:

 > I'm willing to hold your hand so you can make your first PR.
-This issue is rather a bit easier than normal.
+This issue is a bit easier than normal.
 > And anyone who's already contributed to open source isn't allowed to touch this one!

 First timer contributions are normally very small and easy (One [recent `first-timers-only`](https://github.com/formly-js/angular-formly/pull/415/files) issue was literally three lines of simple changes!
 And the changes were [described in great detail](https://github.com/formly-js/angular-formly/issues/410#issuecomment-127227984) and tested by the project maintainer).
 But this makes it easier for the contributor to _get the hang of the contribution process rather than the contribution itself._ Remember, this isn't as much about getting your project features implemented quickly as it is about helping first timers.